 I suspect Sirius of being mostly gay, despite his soft porn posters, because there's never any mention of a girlfriend, his primary emotional attachment seems to be to James, and we are told that a girl eyes him up after his OWLs and he doesn't notice, suggesting he has no radar for female attention.

 I had originally speculated that Severus and Lily might come from the mill-town area between Salford and Derbyshire, and had credited Severus with the Derbyshire habit of calling his parents Mums and Dads.
-The recent revelation on Pottermore that Spinner's End is in Cokeworth, which is either a city or the outer suburb of a city, combined with the presence of a Cocker River two and a half miles south of Lancaster and four miles north of Snape Wood Farm, has led me to think of Cokeworth as more probably a(n in our world) non-existent suburb on the Cocker just south of Lancaster, in the vicinity of Galgate.
-In the 1950s the accent around Lancaster was rhotic, that is, with the r in words like lord and fern noticeably sounded.
+The revelation on Pottermore that Spinner's End is in Cokeworth, which is either a city or the outer suburb of a city, combined with the presence of a Cocker River two and a half miles south of Lancaster and four miles north of Snape Wood Farm, led me to think of Cokeworth as more probably a(n in our world) non-existent suburb on the Cocker just south of Lancaster, in the vicinity of Galgate, and I originally wrote this chapter on that basis, with Severus catching a train at Lancaster, and having a rhotic accent.
+Subsequently, however, Pottermore has specified that Cokeworth is in the Midlands, so I've changed Sev and Lily back to Derbyshire and given them the Midlands Drawl which sounds sarcastic even when it isn't meant to be.

 Giving Extras was written mainly to amuse my friend John Nettleship, who was Rowling's Chemistry master and the main real-life model for Snape, and whom you can read about at www. whitehound. co. uk/Fanfic/A_true_original. htm.
 His death from cancer in March 2011 has left the story orphaned, but I eventually decided that it would be a pity not to finish it.